VATfaqs.com

 VAT, VIES, OSS & Intrastat: What’s the Difference?

-Accountancy Bulgaria · 19 days ago
+Accountancy Bulgaria · about 1 month ago

 This article explains the distinct roles of VAT returns, VIES, OSS, and Intrastat in Bulgaria and the EU, highlighting that each serves a different purpose—tax calculation, B2B reporting, B2C cross‑border sales, and statistical monitoring.
 It notes key changes effective from 2026, including euro adoption for VAT communications and the gradual introduction of SAF‑T. Understanding these differences helps businesses avoid compliance errors and audit risks.